-I teach undergraduate courses in political theory, race and politics, and American political science.
+I teach undergraduate courses in political theory, race and politics, American political science, and research methods.

 Race and the Right to Vote in the U.S.

 Instructor (Fall 2020, Spring 2021, Fall 2021, Fall 2022)

-This course, which I developed with my co-instructor as a new service-learning class and am currently teaching as a traditional course, focuses on race and politics in the U.S. and on American electoral institutions and voting behavior.
-In the service-learning iteration of the course, students volunteered with local nonprofit organizations related to racial justice and/or voting rights in the Chapel Hill and North Carolina communities.
+This course, which I have taught with and without a service-learning component, focuses on race and politics in the U.S., American electoral institutions, and voting rights and behavior.
+Students volunteer with local nonprofit organizations related to racial justice and/or voting rights in their communities.
 The course emphasizes critical reflection on volunteer work and tie in-class discussions of institutions and the history of race to students’ service experiences.
-Students also create a final project on a topic of their choice; examples include interactive maps of voting districts, oral history podcasts about the intergenerational transfer of political attitudes among Black North Carolinians, and legal briefs about voter ID laws.
+Students also create a final project on a topic of their choice; examples include interactive maps of voting districts, archival research in library Special Collections, oral history podcasts about the intergenerational transfer of political attitudes among Black North Carolinians, and legal briefs about voter ID laws.

 - Past service partners: